nicklalone/igme382-f23/04 - Datatables, Geocoding, and Tables.md

 	2. Convert them to decimal by dividing by 60 or going to: https://www.geocachingtoolbox.com/index.php?lang=en&page=coordinateNotation&status=result
 	3. Take a selfie at the site.
 3. Put the data into GIS.
+	* Create a feature layer in the DB of a project file.
 	* Plot each point on a baselayer of your choosing.
-	* Convert each of the 5 points to lines that make a polygon.
+	* Plot a Polygon in a separate feature layer.
 4. Produce a report with the following:
 	1. Page 1 has:
 		1. Geocache names and Coordinates
-		2. Map of lines.
+		2. Map of points with labels without a polygon.
-		3. Map with a polygon.
+		3. Map with a polygon instead of points.
 	2. Pages 2-6 has:
 		1. Geocache Name Plus Coordinates
-		2. Selfie Image
-		3. Map of Point
+		2. Map of Point with label
+		3. Selfie Image
 5. Send to PDF.
 6. Designated Course Rep submits PDF by Sunday Night.